Skip to main content

 The hepatotoxicity associated with certain oral hormones, particularly the C-17 alpha-alkylated (C-17aa) anabolic steroids, provides a clear model of liver injury.
 The C-17aa modification, designed to prevent hepatic degradation, makes these compounds inherently difficult for the liver to process.
 This difficulty initiates several forms of cellular stress.

 One of the primary mechanisms of injury is cholestasis, the impairment of bile flow.
 At a molecular level, C-17aa steroids are believed to interfere with the function of key canalicular transport proteins, such as the Bile Salt Export Pump (BSEP) and other ATP-binding cassette (ABC) transporters.

 This inhibition disrupts the efflux of bile acids from hepatocytes into the bile canaliculi.
 The resulting intracellular accumulation of bile acids is directly cytotoxic, causing mitochondrial damage, generating excessive reactive oxygen species (ROS), and triggering apoptotic pathways.
 This “bland cholestasis” can manifest clinically as jaundice and pruritus, with laboratory findings showing elevated bilirubin and alkaline phosphatase.

 A second, more insidious form of damage is peliosis hepatis.
 This is a rare vascular condition characterized by the formation of blood-filled cysts within the liver parenchyma.
 The pathophysiology is thought to involve damage to the sinusoidal endothelial cells, leading to a breakdown of the structural integrity of the liver sinusoids and subsequent hemorrhage into the space of Disse.
-This process may be mediated by an androgen receptor-driven upregulation of vascular endothelial growth factor (VEGF) combined with direct cellular toxicity, leading to a disorganized and fragile vascular architecture.

 Gene Transcription and Protein Synthesis a Tale of Two Routes

 Beyond direct toxicity, the route of administration profoundly alters the liver’s transcriptional profile.
 When hormones are delivered orally, the high portal vein concentration acts as a powerful signaling event for hepatocytes.
 This leads to a significant upregulation of genes responsible for producing a wide array of proteins.
+The increased synthesis of SHBG is a well-documented example.
+This response is a direct consequence of the liver’s attempt to buffer the high concentration of the hormone.

 Conversely, non-oral delivery methods result in hormone concentrations in the portal vein that are similar to those in the peripheral circulation.
 This more physiological presentation does not trigger the same dramatic transcriptional response in the liver.
 The impact on the synthesis of coagulation factors illustrates this point well.

-Oral estrogens increase the production of factors VII, X, and fibrinogen, while slightly decreasing antithrombin III, creating a more prothrombotic state. administration has a neutral or far less pronounced effect on these same factors, a key reason it is considered a safer option for individuals with elevated cardiovascular or thromboembolic risk.
+Oral estrogens increase the production of factors VII, X, and fibrinogen, while slightly decreasing antithrombin III, creating a more prothrombotic state.
+Transdermal estrogen administration has a neutral or far less pronounced effect on these same factors, a key reason it is considered a safer option for individuals with elevated cardiovascular or thromboembolic risk.

 The route of hormone administration directly modulates hepatic gene expression and protein synthesis, influencing systemic effects.

 This differential effect extends to lipid metabolism.
-Oral estrogens tend to lower LDL cholesterol but also significantly raise triglyceride levels, a consequence of increased hepatic lipogenesis. has a less potent effect on LDL but does not typically increase triglycerides, and in the case of testosterone, may even improve the overall lipid profile in conjunction with reductions in visceral adiposity.
+Oral estrogens tend to lower LDL cholesterol but also significantly raise triglyceride levels, a consequence of increased hepatic lipogenesis.
+Transdermal delivery has a less potent effect on LDL but does not typically increase triglycerides, and in the case of testosterone, may even improve the overall lipid profile in conjunction with reductions in visceral adiposity.

 What Are the Long Term Implications for Hepatic Steatosis?

-The relationship between hormone therapy and (NAFLD) is complex and highly dependent on the delivery route.
+The relationship between hormone therapy and Nonalcoholic Fatty Liver Disease (NAFLD) is complex and highly dependent on the delivery route.
 Low testosterone in men is an independent risk factor for NAFLD.
 Several long-term prospective studies have demonstrated that testosterone therapy, delivered via injection, can improve liver function in men with hypogonadism.

 These studies report reductions in the Fatty Liver Index (FLI), improvements in liver enzymes (GGT), and decreases in triglycerides.
 The proposed mechanisms include improved insulin sensitivity, reduced visceral fat mass, and direct effects on hepatic fat oxidation.
 Testosterone appears to promote a healthier metabolic phenotype that unburdens the liver.

 For women, the situation is different.
-While estrogen is generally protective against liver fibrosis, administration in postmenopausal women has been associated with an increased risk and progression of NAFLD.
+While estrogen is generally protective against liver fibrosis, oral estrogen administration in postmenopausal women has been associated with an increased risk and progression of NAFLD.
 This is likely due to the hepatic triglyceride accumulation stimulated by the first-pass effect.

 In stark contrast, studies suggest that transdermal estrogen does not share this risk and may be neutral or even beneficial.
 This evidence strongly supports the clinical practice of selecting transdermal routes for women with pre-existing metabolic syndrome or NAFLD.